 In Workspace 1 which is connected to Client Object 1 a user annotates the John Doe entity as Legal Role.
 When John Doe is found in Workspace 2 which is also connected to Client Object 1, John Doe will be pre-populated with the Legal Role Annotator Decision and given a Source value of Client Brain.

-See General settings in a workspace for more details on enabling the Client Brain
+See General settings in a workspace for more details on enabling the Client Brain and selecting which Client Brain you would like to apply to a project.

 The Matter Brain will store not only Annotator Decisions made on Disclaimers, Spammers, Domains, Equivalent Domains, and Entities, but also Final Privilege Status decisions (“Privilege Conferring”, “Privilege Neutral”, “Privilege Breaking”) on Domains and Entities for a project and apply those decisions to new projects in the same workspace.
 When a new project locates an item (Disclaimer, Spammer, etc.) that was already identified in a prior project in that same workspace it will not create a new item, but rather link the new project to that existing item (on the Privilege Project field) and take that item’s Annotator Decision and Final Privilege Status as truth for analysis.
 This eliminates repetitive annotation and drives consistency across final document decisions within the matter.